Ask the Artist

-The colour works really begin with the process of making my paint.
+The colour works (Universal Love Paintings, Mindful Paintings and other colour paintings) really begin with the process of making my paint.
 I may have an idea about what size and shape of canvases I wish to work on, but what will happen in the act of painting is deliberately pushed out of my consciousness.
 I am not interested.
 When I have made new paint, and the canvases are ready, my aim is to approach them with no preconceived notion as to what might be about to appear on the canvas.
 The most I might allow myself, is to know the initial or overall colour I want.
-For this way of working, my main practice is to listen, and that starts during the mixing of pigment with linseed oil as I make my paint, which is for me, a meditation practice.
+For this way of working, my main practice is to listen, and that starts during the mixing of pigment with linseed oil, as I make my paint, which is for me, a meditation practice.
 So the colours begin with listening and being open.

-Since 1999 though, I have used photographs to work from, so initially I will take photographs of my subjects and make black and white prints to look at while I work.
+Since 1999 I’ve used photographs to work from, so initially I will photograph my subjects in black and white, directing them so that they fulfil the scene I must paint.
+I then have prints to look at while I work.
 I do a wash of colour on the canvas to begin with, then the outline of the head or figures, and a glaze to give a second layer of colour to make the ground stronger and with more depth.
-This is in contrast with the colour wash that forms the base of the figure itself, and it is the paint of the figure or head that is last to be applied.
+This will be in contrast to the colour wash that forms the base of the figure itself, and it is the paint of the figure or head itself that is last to be applied.

 What do your colour paintings mean?